9 Best Wispr Flow Alternatives in 2026 (Reviewed)

 - 90% lower resource usage than Wispr Flow enables smoother multitasking

-- Works completely offline (airplanes, secure networks, no internet interruptions)
+- On-device mode works completely offline (airplanes, secure networks, no internet interruptions)

 - Instant startup eliminates workflow friction